 Requests may be submitted in writing (online, fax, in person, or by postal mail) to the University of Iowa Office of the Registrar.
-Instructions on how to do so are at the Office’s website.
+Instructions on how to do so are at the Registrar’s website.
 Requests by phone or email are not accepted.
 Because many of the records have not yet been digitized, it may require up to four weeks for staff to fulfill your request.

 Which defunct colleges’ academic records are at the Office of the Registrar?

 Academic records of students who attended the following colleges or schools, now closed, are maintained at the Registrar’s Office: